oxinabox/Kaldi-Notes/tidigits/eval.md

 Options passed on to `kaldi-trunk/src/gmmbin/gmm-latgen-faster`:

- * `acwt` acoustic scale applied to accoustic likelyhoods applied in lattice generation (default 0.083333).
-It affects the pruning of the latice (low enough likelyhood will be pruned).
+ * `acwt` acoustic scale applied to acoustic likelihoods applied in lattice generation (default 0.083333).
+It affects the pruning of the lattice (low enough likelihood will be pruned).
  * `max_active` (default 7000)
  * `beam` decoding beam (default 13.0)
- * `lattice_beam` latice generation beam (default 6.0)
+ * `lattice_beam` lattice generation beam (default 6.0)

-###What is the parallism of Jobs in the Decoding step
-During decoding, the test set can be (and is in the example) split up (the actual spitting ws doing in the [data prepartion step](data_prep)), and each different process (Job), decodes different setset of utterances, into lattices (see below).
+]##What is the parallelism of Jobs in the Decoding step During decoding, the test set can be (and is in the example) split up (the actual spitting was doing in the [data preparation step](data_prep)), and each different process (Job), decodes different subset of utterances, into lattices (see below).
 When scoring happens (see below), all the different lattices are evaluated to get the transcriptions.